LibrariesHacked/librarieshacked.github.io/_posts/2022-06-30-library-fines.md

 It can also be argued that library fines are acceptable, as libraries send warning notifications a few days before a book goes overdue.
 That being the case, what's the excuse for not renewing or returning a book?

-In one case though I discovered a library service sending these email notifications 8 days after the books go overdue - with a 40p per day fine before they alerted users to the situation.
+In one example though I discovered a library service sending these email notifications 8 days after the books go overdue - with a 40p per day fine before they alerted users to the situation.
 They then charged an extra £1 admin fee for the notification, a process that is simple automation with low costs.
-At the point at which the user receives the alert the fine is £4.20.
+At the point when the user receives the alert the fine is £4.20.

-In that case the notification process goes from being something that reduces fines and encourages return of items, to something that is purely income generation, at the expense of users.
+In that case the notification process goes from being something that reduces fines and encourages circulation of items, to something that is purely income generation, at the expense of users.

 ### Fine interval

 Primarily libraries fined on a daily basis with an increase each day.
-This increase was normally only on days the library was open.
+This increase normally only applied on days the library was open.

-A small proportion of libraries fined on a weekly basis, which generally amounted to lower amounts overall.
-There were also complicated policies where the fine differed from week to week, meaning the library service had to list the fine amount for each of the 11 weeks a book could be late before hitting the maximum.
+A small proportion of libraries fined on a weekly basis, which generally amounted to lower fines overall.
+There were also complicated policies where the fine differed from week to week, meaning the library service had to list the fine cost for each of the 11 weeks a book could be late, before it hit the maximum.
 Again, meetings should be kept short to stop this kind of thing from happening.